-We teach Wado-Ryu, which is a blend of traditional Japanese karate and ju-jitsu based on relaxation, speed and technique, making it ideal for anybody to practice irrespective of age or gender.
+We teach Wado-Ryu, which is a blend of traditional Japanese karate and ju-jitsu martial art based on relaxation, speed and technique, making it ideal for anybody to practice irrespective of age or gender.
 See our class schedule for times.

 Families training discounts are avalable and 50% discount for the unemployed.
 Contact us for details or more information.